-A variation on the Coming-Out Story where someone is outted, but not by their own choice.
+A variation on the Coming-Out Story where someone is outed, but not by their own choice.
 Usually it's the actions of another person who either inadvertently or purposefully outs them.
-Sometimes the outer has good intentions, while other times it's good old blackmail.
-Among real-life LGBT people, outting someone who's not ready is considered very bad form, especially since it can literally endanger someone's life.
+Sometimes the outer has good intentions, while other times it's good old blackmail or simple jerkassery.
+Among real-life LGBT people, outing someone who's not ready is considered very bad form, especially since it can literally endanger someone's life.
 Being forced out of the closet will come hand in hand with Gayngst.
 Whilst this kind of storyline can be well used for creating drama and imparting morals, if not done well it may alienate an LGBT Fanbase.

-- In And Out has Howard, a high school English teacher in a small town, is outed by a former student live on national TV as he accepts an Oscar.
+- In & Out has Howard, a high school English teacher in a small town, is outed by a former student live on national TV as he accepts an Oscar.
 Problem - Howard isn't gay.
 He eventually realizes he is gay by the end of the film.

 - In Barney Miller, a recurring cop character is gay.
 Everyone in the squad knows but they all basically agree not to say anything, especially to Internal Affairs.
 Then one time when Wojo is getting hounded by IA over some trifling thing he accidentally blurts it out.